 Site-wide inspections will be performed on a regular schedule at a minimum of once a year.
 Sitewide inspections will also be performed after all severe weather conditions that may affect ECs or monitoring devices.
-Inspection information shall be included in the Annual Report (described in Section 5) and shall include:
+Inspection information shall be presented in an annual report to include:

-- Compliance with all ICs, including site usage - General site conditions at the time of the inspection - The SM activities being conducted including, where appropriate, confirmation sampling and a health and safety inspection - Compliance with permits and schedules included in the O&M Plan - Confirm that Site records are up to date.
+- Compliance with all ICs, including site usage - General site conditions at the time of the inspection - Confirm that Site records are up to date.